fables-tales/2015-roles/roles_description.md

 matches.

 * Person responsible for training: **Sam Phippen**
-* Equipment present: score sheets
+* Equipment present: score sheets, copy of the rules
 * Role position: static, in the arenas.

 ##Commentator